postgrespro/ptrack/README.md

 ## Architecture

+It is designed to allow false positives (i.e. block/page is marked in the `PTRACK` map, but actually has not been changed), but to never allow false negatives (i.e. loosing any `PGDATA` changes, excepting hint-bits).

+Currently, `PTRACK` codebase is split between small PostgreSQL core patch and extension.
+All public SQL API methods and main engine are placed in the `PTRACK` extension, while the core patch contains only certain hooks and modifies binary utilities to ignore `ptrack.map.*` files.

 We use a single shared hash table in `PTRACK`.
 Due to the fixed size of the map there may be false positives (when some block is marked as changed without being actually modified), but not false negative results.
 However, these false postives may be completely eliminated by setting a high enough `ptrack.map_size`.

 All reads/writes are made using atomic operations on `uint64` entries, so the map is completely lockless during the normal PostgreSQL operation.
 Because we do not use locks for read/write access, `PTRACK` keeps a map (`ptrack.map`) since the last checkpoint intact and uses up to 1 additional temporary file: